 PLEASE CONSIDER JOINING US!

-At the February meeting of the club in Sun City (thinking the lake would be draining then, we had a discussion of the current level of number of skippers participating in the club's formal scale events and their minimal use of the maneuvering course we have set up for many years.
-The Club will temporarily suspend putting out a full maneuvering course at the SPRING REGATTA to be held at 10:00 o'clock at the west end of the lake.
 We will have some cold water and soda available.
-Rather we will look forward to it being a great time when those interested in scale, can spend the morning till 1-2pm enjoying each other's company and sharing our scale projects.
+And we will look forward to it being a great time when those interested in scale, enjoying each other's company and sharing our scale projects.
 And use the time to get a consensus of how to proceed in the future.
-We will put a a few marks, for those who would like something to maneuver around.<,BR>
+We will put a a few marks, for those who would like something to maneuver around.

 WHERE: west portion of beautiful lake in Litchfield Park.
 How to get there: